How to Address Discrimination in Healthcare: Facility Guide

 Examples of Discrimination in Healthcare and Ways to Address It

 Discrimination comes in different forms within healthcare.
-While this isn’t an all-encompassing list, here are some examples to demonstrate the challenges posed by biases that many patients and staff encounter, with steps that healthcare leaders have taken in response.
+While this isn’t an all-encompassing list, here are some examples to demonstrate the challenges that have stemmed from bias in healthcare, with steps that leaders have taken in response.

 Gender and Sex Discrimination